 Crystal Dunn alternates as a winger for Gotham FC in the National Women's Soccer League (NWSL) and a left-back for the US Women's National Team, with whom she lifted the FIFA Women's World Cup trophy in 2019.
-In May 2022 she welcomed her days later.
+In May 2022 she welcomed her first child into the world, returning to training 112 days later.